Sonnet 72: Analysis

 Sonnet 72 is a continuation from Sonnet 71.
 Both sonnets are an anticipatory plea regarding death and the afterlife from the writer to the reader.
 The overarching subject of Sonnet 72 is The Poet's fixation with how he will be remembered after death.
-Subsequently the tone remains bleak and self-depreciating.
+Subsequently the tone remains bleak and self-deprecating.

 John Cumming Walters states: "In the sonnets we may read the poet's intents, hopes, and fears regarding his fate, and we learn of his all consuming desire for immortality...Bodily death he does not fear: oblivion he dreads."

 In Line 2, "What merit lived in me that you should love", the poet considers his own mortality and worth.
 Line 7, "And hang more praise upon deceased I", derives from the practice of hanging epitaphs and trophies on the gravestone or marker of the deceased.

 Line 13 of the couplet,"For I am shamed by that which I bring forth," may refer to, or resonate with the Biblical verses in Mark: 7.20-23: